 What is a Grievance?

-Any concerns, complaints or problems at work that you might want to raise with your employer is known as a grievance.
+Any concern, complaint or problem at work that you might want to raise with your employer is known as a grievance.
 The process is not legally binding, therefore, raising a grievance does not require that you or your employer have to abide by the rules.

 Here are some examples of situations you can raise a grievance for: